-An application for a residence permit can only be initiated by an employee.
-An application for a residence permit is submitted electronically through the Enter Finland service or through a paper application submitted to a Finnish mission (embassy or consulate).
-If the employee is in Finland, the application may be submitted to a service point of the Finnish Immigration Service.
-If the application has been submitted in an electronic service, the applicant must visit a Finnish mission or a service point of the Finnish Immigration Service to prove his or her identity and present the original copies of the appendices to the application.
-If an extension has been applied for in the Enter Finland service, the applicant does not have to visit a service point to prove his or her identity and leave his or her fingerprints if strong electronic authentication has been used.
+The application for a residence permit for an employed person (TTOL) can only be submitted by the employee.
+The residence permit application is submitted electronically through the Enter Finland service or by submitting the relevant papers to a Finnish mission (embassy or consulate).
+If the employee is in Finland, the application may be submitted at any a service point of the Finnish Immigration Service.
+If the application has been submitted electronically, the applicant must visit a Finnish mission or a service point of the Finnish Immigration Service to prove his or her identity and present the original copies of the appendices to the application.
+If an extended residence permit has been applied for in the Enter Finland service, the applicant does not have to visit a service point to prove his or her identity and leave his or her fingerprints if strong electronic authentication has been used.

 For more information about using Enter Finland

-A residence permit application for an employed person must be accompanied by an appendix form of the TE Office (TEM054), which is signed by the employer and in which the employer assurances the central terms of the employment relationship as required by the Aliens Act.
+A residence permit application for an employed person must always be submitted along with the appendix form of the TE Office (TEM054) in which the employer assures the key terms conditions of the employment relationship as required by the Aliens Act.
+The above form must be signed by the employer.
 The TEM054 appendix form attached to the application is electronically available to the TE Office and it does not need to be submitted separately to the TE Office.
 The TEM054 form lists the attachments that are most commonly needed to process a residence permit application.
-Attaching attachments to an application will speed up the processing of the application at the TE Office.
+Attaching the listed attachments to an application will speed up the processing of the application at the TE Office.

 For more information on completing the TEM054: